ortus-docs/coldbox-docs/overview/testing_an_application.md

 File       5164 Jan 15,2015 14:01:20 test.xml
 ```

-All your test specifications will go under the `specs` directory and in the appropriate sub-directory:
+Every harness has its own unique `Application.cfc` which must mimic your application's settings.
+It also comes with an HTML runner called `runner.cfm` and an ANT runner called `test.xml`.
+All your test bundles and specifications will go under the `specs` directory and in the appropriate sub-directory:

 ```
 Dir           0 Apr 27,2015 11:04:11 integration